jukieCheung/jukieCheung.github.io/_publications/2024-02-17-paper-title-number-4.md

 collection: publications
 category: conferences
 #permalink: 'https://doi.org/10.1007/978-3-031-44213-1_29'
-excerpt: ' This paper presents the MViTime model that has been used in EEG sleep staging study..'
+excerpt: ' This paper presents the MViTime model that has been used in EEG sleep staging study.'
 date: 2023-09-22
 venue: '32nd International Conference on Artificial Neural Networks'
 paperurl: 'https://doi.org/10.1007/978-3-031-44213-1_29'